When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Full of Twists and Turns

-Interactive puzzles, fantastic characters, and mysteries to solve: what more can you ask from a book?
-This action-packed book begins with a strange ad in the newspaper, prompting children to enroll in a bunch of weird, mind-bending tests.
+Interactive puzzles, smart characters, and mysteries to solve: what more can you ask for?
+This book begins with a strange newspaper ad prompting children to take mind-bending tests.

-Only four children will succeed and must go undercover on a secret mission at the Learning Institute for the Very Enlightened.
-Can they pass the most important test, which puts their strong friendship at the stake?
+Only four children succeed and go undercover on a secret mission at the Learning Institute for the Very Enlightened.
+If your child is “gifted” or just loves riddles, they will connect with these characters immediately.

 Product Specs